Hanoi, Vietnam’s capital, is located in the north of the country.

 All make up the typical beauty of an important city in Vietnam.

-Referring to Hanoi, most of people mention Hanoi Old Quarter with the ancient roads that have kept the historical memories of the capital’s people.
+Referring to Hanoi, most of people mention the Old Quarter with the classic roads that have kept the historical memories of the capital’s people.

-Visit the Old Quarter, you will have the opportunity to learn about Hanoi’s life, culture, people in history and nowadays.
+Visit this region, you will have the opportunity to learn about Hanoi’s life, culture, people in history and nowadays.
 Also, you can enjoy and discover the rich cuisine of Hanoi.

 Now let’s explore a Hanoi Old Quarter through the following article!